Yiling-J/tablepilot/docs/schema/column.md

 #### Column:
-A list of column definitions.
-Each column is an object that can contain the following fields:
+Each column object contain the following fields:

 - **name**: The name of the column (e.g., `"Name"`, `"Ingredients"`).
 This will be used in the prompt when generating rows.
 - **description**: A brief description of what data the column contains (e.g., `"recipe name"`).
 This will also be used in the prompt when generating rows.